GoingtohellYT/HomeLab/README.md

 ## What's a homelab ?
 📕 The way I see it, a homelab can be anything from an old computer to a server.
 It's just something you use to self-host some software you use.
 It can be a search engine, a DNS server, a media server, a personal cloud, your online calendar, or all these things at the same time!

-Side note: you might appear like an alien when talking to others, especially when they say: "Did you see that show on Netflix?" and you answer: "Nah, I don't have Netflix, I just use Jellyfin."

 ## Why a homelab ?

 There are multiple reasons that led me to start this project.
 First of all, it is a great project to learn various technologies and tools.